Center-for-Digital-Narrative/elmcip/README.md

     bin/site-drush en development_settings

-## Contribute changes, fixes and improvements back to ELMCIP.

-Before you do any changes or try to commit them.
-Make sure your system is clean and up to date.
-Make sure you create a issue on github https://github.com/elmcip/elmcip/issues or locate a already reported issue number that describe the scope of the work.

-    bin/reset2production <NORSTORE USERNAME>
-Replace your current installation with a fresh copy of elmcip.net (files and database).

-    bin/site-upgrade
-Upgrade your new copy to the latest code found in the git master branch and run any needed updates.

-    git checkout -b issue_number
-This create your own branch from master you can safely work on.
-Do your changes and add them to git.
-These changes need to pushed to github before test.elmcip.net or other developers can test them.

-If the issue then is confirmed working and can be safely applied to production will the code make it into the master branch.
-Snapshots of the master branch is what in the end makes the production branch.

 ### Using Feature module with drush
 Check all modules and make sure our feature modules are overridden.

     bin/site-drush fl